20 Questions To Help Students Think Critically About News

 a.
 Does it use excessive punctuation or ALL CAPS for emphasis?

 b.
-Does it make a claim about containing a secret or telling you something that ‘the media’ doesn’t want you to know?
+Does it claim containing a secret or telling you something that ‘the media’ doesn’t want you to know?

 c.
 Don’t stop at the headline.
 Keep exploring!